Metaswitch/clearwater-readthedocs/docs/Backups.md

     Requested snapshot for: homestead_provisioning
     Snapshot directory: 1372850637124
     Backups can be found at: /usr/share/clearwater/homestead/backup/backups/provisioning/

+Note that Each of the Vellum databases will produce a different snapshot in a different directory.

 The backups are only stored locally - the resulting backup for each command is stored in the listed directory.
 Make a note of the snapshot directory for each database - these will be referred to as `<snapshot>` below.